 - Liaison with families and foreign government officials for disposition of remains, and ensure proper documentation accompanies remains

 - Conduct funeral services and direct pallbearers, clergy, mourners and flowers as needed

 - Offer counsel and comfort to bereaved families or friends

 Navy Morticians are shore-based and assigned to Navy Casualty.
 While most all Navy Mortician positions are located in the U.S., a Mortician’s responsibilities could require them to travel to distant locations around the world, and some Morticians may be assigned to overseas stations.

 Training & Advancement

-Upon completion of the initial 7-9 week training at Recruit Training Command Great Lakes (known as Boot Camp), you’ll report for specialized technical training at Hospital Corps “A” School in San Antonio, TX for 19 weeks.
+Upon completion of initial training at Recruit Training Command Great Lakes (known as Boot Camp), you’ll report for specialized technical training at Hospital Corps “A” School in San Antonio, TX for 19 weeks.

 Following “A” school training, you’ll be assigned to your duty location.
 Most Navy Morticians are assigned to duty stations in Millington, TN, Dover, DE or Quantico, VA.